 ABOUT THE LAB

-The Repro-Eco lab implements a One Environmental Health approach, which involves collaborative efforts to assess consequences, responses, and actions at the human, animal, and ecosystem interfaces, to address environmental health issues.
+The Repro-Eco Tox lab implements a One Environmental Health approach, which involves collaborative efforts to assess consequences, responses, and actions at the human, animal, and ecosystem interfaces, to address environmental health issues.
 Our lab utilizes a combination of laboratory and field studies to identify molecular, cellular, and physiological changes associated with chemical exposures under controlled and environmentally relevant conditions.
 We also prioritize outreach and scientific communication with the public and regulatory agencies to inform public health and regulatory responses to the hazards of pollution.

 Meet the Team